Mario Edwards: Regular season

+Playoffs

 Coaching career

 In 2009, he was an assistant football coach at W. W. Samuell High School in Dallas, Texas.
 From 2010 to 2012, he was an assistant football coach at Billy Ryan High School in Denton, Texas.
 From 2012 to 2019, he was the director of player development for the Florida State football program.
-In 2020, he was hired to be a secondary coach at Rockwall-Heath High School in Heath, Texas.
+In 2020, he was hired to be a secondary coach at North Forney High School in Forney, Texas.

 Personal life

 Edwards's son, Mario Jr., also played for Florida State University and like his father, won a national championship with the Seminoles.
-He currently plays defensive end for the Tennessee Titans of the NFL.
+He currently plays defensive end for the Houston Texans of the NFL.
 He is also the father of Dalen, Angel, and Gianni Edwards.